 If the weather is clear, you can see the Atlantic Ocean from the top of the mountain; in summer, mornings tend to be clearer, and sunny afternoons turn cloudy and stormy on the summit, complete with lightning and thunder.
-At the top, be prepared for winter weather any time of year (it can and does snow here every month of the year), and be sure to have a look inside the Summit House, which has displays on the historic hotels and taverns that have graced the top over the years, as well as a cafeteria.
+At the top, be prepared for winter weather any time of year (it can and does snow here every month of the year).
+Stop inside the Sherman Adams Summit Building, which has displays on the historic hotels and taverns that have graced the top over the years, as well as a cafeteria.
 Visited by hundreds of people every day throughout the summer, since the 1850s the summit of Mt.
 Washington has sprouted a series of restaurants and hotels—even a daily newspaper.
-The most evocative remnant of these is the tiny Tip Top House, “the oldest mountaintop hostelry in the world,” still open for tours, if not food and drink (which is available in the Summit Building cafeteria).
+The most evocative remnant of these is the tiny Tip Top House, “the oldest mountaintop hostelry in the world,” now a state historic site.

-Cyclists, runners, and motorists regularly race each other up the road to the summit, but there is another, much easier ride to the top: the Mount Washington Cog Railway, which climbs slowly but surely on its steam-powered, coal-fired way, straight up and down the mountain’s western slope from Bretton Woods.
+Cyclists, runners, and motorists regularly race each other up the road to the summit, but there is another, much easier ride to the top: the Mount Washington Cog Railway, which climbs slowly but surely straight up and down the mountain’s western slope from Bretton Woods.
 While most trains now run on clean, efficient biodiesel, a few of the morning trains still use steam-power.